Business & Project Development

 Identifying and developing other key community needs to address the specific market issues ·

 Determining other factors that need to be considered to insure a successful “wow experience” project

-These community partner projects serve as one of many tools that can assist healthcare providers and community leaders with addressing quality of health, reduce healthcare costs,conserve and combine community resources, improve consumer satisfaction and contribute to the community’s economic development goals.
+These community partner projects serve as one of many tools that can assist community leaders with community projects while conserving and combining resources and contributing to the community’s economic development goals.